-- A completed Application for Admission (http://abe.lincolncollege.edu/apply/) (required) - Submit official transcripts from all previous institutions attended.
-Applicants have one semester from the date of application to submit official transcripts to Lincoln College if they submit unofficial transcripts in the admission process.
-Students will be unable to register for future courses until the official transcripts are received. (required) - Official transcripts from high school or the GED (required if the student has never attended college in the past).
+- A completed Application for Admission (http://abe.lincolncollege.edu/apply/) (required) - Submit official transcripts from all previous institutions attended. (required) - Official transcripts from high school or official GED score report. (required if the student has never attended college in the past).